TROVE

 Why this exists

-Your friend has a phone full of photos.
+Your friend has a phone full of vacation photos.
 You want to keep a few.
-The path between those two facts has somehow become an absurdity.
+An unlocked phone passing around a table...what could go wrong?!
+Their messages, notifications, every other photo they have...the path between you and those snapshots has somehow become an absurdity.

-The options are all wrong.
-Upload everything to someone else's server, then download.
+The alternatives don't help.
+Upload everything to someone else's server, then download — two devices ten feet apart, and every photo takes a tour of a data center: electricity burned, water evaporated to cool the racks, CO2 vented for bytes that never needed to leave the room.
 Plug in a cable, hope the OS cooperates, dig through DCIM/Camera.
-Run a third-party "file manager" that wants permission to read every byte on the device, then asks to share more than you meant to share.
+Run a third-party "file manager" that wants permission to read every byte on the device, then asks to share more than was meant to be shared.

-It's the way LAN file sharing should have always been.
+It's the way file sharing should have always been.

 — state of the project, May 2026